 John also manages a number of investment portfolios so has a good understanding of finance and the markets which all helps in his role on the Finance committee.

-With John’s youngest two children at Hunter Hall he has a passion to help the board drive the school forward to build on the success it has seen to date.
+Having had his youngest two children at Hunter Hall, John has a passion to help the board drive the school forward to build on the success it has seen to date.

 Mrs. Laura Millburn

 Laura grew up in Windermere and was educated in the independent sector.
 She joined Cumbria Police in 2002 and is currently the Penrith problem solving Sergeant.
 In her role she works closely with the local safeguarding board which lends itself to her position as safeguarding governor.

 Laura has a child at Hunter Hall in Upper school.

 Mrs. Tracey Taylor

 Tracey has lived and worked in the local area for over 30 years and has always been a Human Resource Manager.
 She has worked in the Logistics sector, Interiors and Chartered Accountancy.
 Tracey has two children now at university but both who attended Hunter Hall School.